What’s the best way to carry a hen? How do I clip my birds’ wings? Which birds should I cull? What’s dubbing?

-A free-ranger’s hook that slips around the birds’ leg at the level of the hock can also make the job of catching individual birds easier.
+A free ranger's hook that slips around the birds’ leg at the level of the hock can also make the job of catching individual birds easier.
 The hook can be made from thick wire, and it should be about 12 cm long and 3-4 cm wide.

 Clipping the wings

-Clipping the wings (also called pinning or flight restriction) is common in poultry farmed in backyards, to help prevent them flying over the fence into danger, or into the vegetable garden, or into neighbouring properties.
+Clipping the wings (also called pinning or flight restriction) is common in poultry farmed in backyards, to help prevent them from flying over the fence into danger, into the vegetable garden, or into neighbouring properties.